+a.
 To respond to consultations and to make comments and representations on matters notified to the Council by third parties including (but not limited to) Government Departments, statutory undertakers and local authorities, in consultation with the relevant Cabinet member.

-13. Submission of grant funding bids
+13. Submission of grant funding bids and award of grant funding

-To submit bids for grant funding and/or other financial assistance to Government departments and other organisations and bodies for projects and initiatives consistent with Council policies, following consultation with the relevant Cabinet member, and to enter into any such agreements and arrangements as necessary to secure such funding, in accordance with the Contract Procurement Rules.
+- a.
+To submit bids for grant funding and/or other financial assistance to Government departments and other organisations and bodies for projects and initiatives consistent with Council policies, following consultation with the relevant Cabinet member, and to enter into any such agreements and arrangements as necessary to secure such funding, in accordance with the Contract Standing Orders. - b.
+To award discretionary grants of up to and including £20,000 to applicants for any grant schemes set by Full Council or Cabinet c.
+To approve compensation payments to remedy complaints in accordance with the Council's Complaints Procedure and Financial Regulations.